 How do I get admission to the Oral and Maxillofacial Surgery Course?

 The process of admission to the course may vary across institutes.
-Some institutes conduct entrance exams for admission, while some select students on merit.
+Some institutes conduct entrance exams for the admission, while some select students on merit.

-- Aspiring candidates should have passed 10+2 with a minimum of 50% aggregate marks in the science stream (PCB) to be eligible for the Oral and Maxillofacial Surgery course.
+- Aspiring candidates should have passed 10+2 with a minimum of 50% aggregate marks in the science stream (PCB) to be eligible for the oral and maxillofacial surgery course.

 - Candidates should have a NEET scorecard for undergraduate courses.